EugeneKrapivin/JsonTranslate.NET/README.md

 # JsonTranslate.NET

+> **Note**: This library is a work in progress and should probably not be used in any
+> production scenarios.
+Questions, proposals (pull requests) and bugs are very welcome :)

 library provides the ability to translate JSONs into other JSONs by using a DSL.
 Based on ideas inspired by [JUST.net](https://github.com/WorkMaze/JUST.net) library by WorkMaze.